OctopusDeploy/docs/docs/deploying-applications/configuration-files/index.md

 :::success
 **Testing configuration transforms**
-The team atÂ [AppHarbor](http://appharbor.com/)Â created a useful tool toÂ [help test configuration file transformations](http://webconfigtransformationtester.apphb.com/).
+The team at [AppHarbor](http://appharbor.com/) created a useful tool to [help test configuration file transformations](http://webconfigtransformationtester.apphb.com/).
 :::

 ### Naming configuration transform files

 This feature will run your configuration transforms based on looking for transform files named with the following conventions.
-The configuration transformation files can either be namedÂ `*.Release.config`, orÂ `*.&lt;Environment&gt;.config`Â and will be executed in this order:
+The configuration transformation files can either be named `*.Release.config`, or `*.&lt;Environment&gt;.config` and will be executed in this order:

 1. `*.Release.config`
 2. `*.&lt;Environment&gt;.config`